vfone/minine-challenge/README.md

 //declare all dependencies

 $ npm install express logfmt --save
-//Now it’s time to install some dependencies like express and logfmt, not 100% sure, but just in case if I need later.
+//Now it’s time to install some dependencies like express and logfmt, not 100% sure, but just in case if I need them later.

+Just realise that express4 need to install body parser individually, so go
+$npm install body-parser

+Now, some notes to take coz I gonna forget very soon:
+1. fakeData is a copy of sample request JSON for local testing.. and it passed!
+Hoooray!
+2. port for http set as 9999 since 80,8080,8888 all defined on localhost for other server
+3. now time to push and test online

 WHO IS HEROKU